 This health assessment is a voluntary service and applies to refugees and other humanitarian entrants who are resident in Australia with access to Medicare services.

 If the patient comes from a country which has a history of conflict and human rights violations, eg Sudan, Burma, Iraq, Afghanistan, Sri Lanka, they are likely to be from a refugee background.
-A country of asylum or transit, eg, Kenya, Egypt or Thailand can also suggest a refugee background.
+A country of asylum or transit, eg. Kenya, Jordan, Pakistan or Thailand can also suggest a refugee background.
 Patients from refugee backgrounds can also be identified by their visa number which indicates the category of Australia’s Humanitarian program under which they arrived – see fact sheet for visa details.